A Benchmark Test of Boson Sampling on Tianhe-2 Supercomputer: Parallelization and Optimization

 \subsection{Load Balance}

 We optimized the parallelized Ryser's algorithm through load balance.
-In Algorithm~\ref{alg:ParallelRyserProg}, within the calculation of $\sum_{j \in S}a_{ij}$, the times of addition is related to $|S|$.
-This leads an imbalance loads.
-Therefore, we designed a optimizing algorithm with load balance, as Algorithm~\ref{alg:LoadBalance} shows.
-The variable $temp$ is just the N-bit 1's complement of $iter$.
-However, BB/FG's algorithm is free from the imbalance problem because each iteration in the loop of Algorithm~\ref{alg:ParallelBBFGProg} always performs N times additions/substractions.
+In Algorithm~\ref{alg:ParallelRyserProg}, within the calculation of $\sum_{j \in S}a_{ij}$, the number of add operations is related to $|S|$.
+However, different $S$s generated from $iter$ in Algorithm~\ref{alg:ParallelRyserProg} may have different sizes, leading to an imbalance loads.
+Therefore, we designed an optimizing algorithm with load balance, as Algorithm~\ref{alg:LoadBalance} shows.
+However, BB/FG's algorithm is free from the imbalance problem because each iteration in the loop of Algorithm~\ref{alg:ParallelBBFGProg} always performs $n$ add/subtract operations.